ret5et/Watchguard_WebUI_Unpacker/README.md

 + watchguard_sysa_dl.ksy contains [Kaitai](https://kaitai.io/) description of Watchguard Fireware web update file format.

 ## Info
 This update format is used by WatchGuard Firebox firewalls.
 The unpacker has been tested on firmware for the M400 and M500 series.
+An example of an update file can be found [here](https://software.watchguard.com/SoftwareDownloads?current=true&familyId=a2RF00000009S0FMAU)

 ## Example
 ```